harmslab/website/source/lab-values.md

 ####Mike's Thoughts:

 Leadership positions in science and at the University of Oregon are dominated by white men.
 Others have done an excellent job documenting [why this is](link) and [why this is a problem](link).
 This is not an easy problem, nor is it one that will be solved quickly.
 Despite the stated intentions of most scientists, the system as a whole continues to favor white men, particularly in leadership positions.
 This is something that I am committed to change.
-As part of this:

 + I recognize that I, as someone who is a member of this majority class, have had opportunities and privileges unavailable to others that have been crucial to my success as a scientist.
 + I recognize that I, as a privileged individual and leader in the scientific community, have a responsibility to work toward correcting these inequities.